Scaplens Court Wedding of Fae & Bernie

-A new venue for me, Scaplen’s Court and what a little treasure in the heart of Poole quay it is!
+A new venue for me, a Scaplens Court Wedding – and what a little treasure in the heart of Poole quay it is!
 A beautiful merchant’s house dating back to the 1300’s with a stunning walled garden, an oasis in the concrete jungle, tucked right behind it.
 The perfect venue for Fae and Bernie’s wedding.

 Starting in the morning at Hotel Du Vin (formerly the Mansion House), just round the corner from Scalpen’s Court, I joined Fae for her wedding preparations.

-Popping back and forth between the two venues to catch the set up at Scalpens, and also meet up with Bernie and his crew before the ceremony, it was a nice and gentle atmosphere on a lovely warm autumnal day.
+Popping back and forth between the two venues to catch the set up at Scaplen’s Court, and also meet up with Bernie and his crew before the ceremony, it was a nice and gentle atmosphere on a lovely warm autumnal day.

-Eventually time for Fae to head out and walk the few minutes to Scalpens to join Bernie upstairs in the hall for the marriage ceremony.
+Eventually time for Fae to head out and walk the few minutes to Scaplen’s Court to join Bernie upstairs in the hall for the marriage ceremony.

-Once husband and wife Fae, Bernie and everyone else headed back downstairs to the courtyard to grab a drink and wander out into the lovely green space that is the walled garden.
+Once husband and wife, Fae, Bernie and everyone else headed back downstairs to the interior courtyard to grab a drink and wander out into the lovely green space that is the walled garden.

 Entertained by a close up magician, everyone enjoyed the lovely warm weather, chatting, drinking and eating canapes in the peaceful garden.

-After a while Fae, Bernie and I took a chance to slip away and take a little wander through the quaint back streets of Poole quay and to the water front itself to grab a few personal pictures.
-Then back to Scalpen’s Court and time to head back upstairs for the Wedding breakfast.
+After a while Fae, Bernie and I took a chance to slip away and take a little wander through the ancient, quaint & quirky back streets of Poole Quay and to the water front itself to grab a few personal pictures.
+Then back to Scaplen’s Court and time to head back upstairs for the Wedding Breakfast.

-As the sun set and the night sky drew in, evening guests started to arrive, everyone (who were now back in the garden) started to draw back indoors to the hall upstairs which had been turned around again for the evening reception.
+As the sun set and the night sky drew in, evening guests started to arrive, everyone (now back in the garden) started to draw back indoors to the hall upstairs which had been turned around again for the evening reception.